VICE-Team/svn-mirror/vice/doc/readmes/Readme-Unix.txt

 time).

 The default (without specific option) the Xaw widget set is used.
-Sane fullsscreen support is given when libxv is available on your system (at compile time).
+Sane fullscreen support is given when libxv is available on your system (at compile time).

 2. Specfics on Video Output